- Learn Linux

 Another benefit of the Wanhao printers is that the printer is supplied partly or fully assembled, whereas some printers are provided as a kit which involves assembling all the individual components.
 In the case of the Wanhao i3Plus Duplicator then the main parts of assembly were to attach the vertical assembly to the base and connect several wires by plugging them into the relevant connector sockets.
 This means that the printer was up and running within an hour of opening the box, whereas with some other printers it may take several hours.

 Another consideration is that the mains electrical connections are fully enclosed within the printer.
 On some of the kit printers this is sometimes in the form of a separate power supply block which is connected directly to the mains.
-Just looking at customer reviews one 3D printers includes the quote "The power supply has to be wired to mains and the live wire is only covered by a small flap..potential for shocks exist..." - see this review.
+Just looking at customer reviews one 3D printers includes the quote "The power supply has to be wired to mains and the live wire is only covered by a small flap..potential for shocks exist...".
 I haven't verified this myself, but it is an additional thing to consider if you then need to add an additional enclosure for the power supply.

 One feature that this printer doesn't have that I considered is a dual-head.
 I can see that there are instances where that may be useful, but I did not think it essential for my first 3D printer.
 It also doesn't have a self-levelling base, which some 3D printers do include.